 While reflecting on these troubling developments this morning, I was startled by the news of Arthur Jones’ unchallenged bid for the Republican nomination in one of Illinois’ congressional districts.
 Jones, a Holocaust denier with strong ties to neo-Nazi groups, has been unashamedly promoting white supremacy from the platform of an alt-right type identity politics.

 Of course, the Republican establishment condemns people like Jones.
-But are they willing to condemn the identity politics that sustains him?
+But are they willing to condemn the tribalism and identity politics that sustains him?
 In the age of Trump, the answer to this question is no longer clear.
 The Republican Party seems perfectly willing to use identity politics for their own ends, without any consideration of the larger implications of this dangerous ideological retreat.
 This is consistent with the type of “might makes right” approach that Trump has been championing and which I discussed in my article “Trump’s Brave New World.‘

 - Trump’s Brave New World